Wills & Lasting Powers of Attorney

 If you do not have a Will in place on your death, your estate will be divided according to the intestacy rules.
 It should be stressed that unmarried partners (including those with children) cannot inherit from their partner without a valid Will.
 To ensure your loved ones receive what you wish from your estate, set up a Will today with the help of our legal team.

-Need advice on Wills or Lasting Powers of Attorney?
+Need advice on Wills, Lasting Powers of Attorney & Probate?

-Wills & Lasting Powers of Attorney Lawyers London & Southeast
+Wills, Lasting Powers of Attorney & Probate Lawyers London & Southeast

 Speak with a member of our team today to discuss your particular circumstances.